-Component Description Web Security manager Runs off-chassis on a Windows server.
-Serves as the configuration, management, and reporting interface for Websense software.
-Use the Web Security console to define and customize Internet access policies, configure Websense software components, report on Internet activity, and more.
-The Web Security console is made up of the following services: Websense Web Security Websense Web Reporting Tools Websense Explorer Report Scheduler Websense Information Service for Explorer Websense Reporter Scheduler Websense Real-Time Monitor Usage Monitor Can run on every blade.
-Enables alerting based on Internet usage.
-Provides Internet usage information to Real-Time Monitor.
-Usage Monitor tracks URL category access (shown in Real- Time Monitor) and protocol access, and generates alert messages according to the alerting behavior you have configured.
-Content Gateway Can run on every blade.
-Provides a robust proxy and cache platform. • Can analyze the content of websites and files in real time to categorize previously uncategorized sites.
-As part of a Websense Web Security Gateway deployment, also: Analyzes HTML code to find security threats (for example, phishing, URL redirection, web exploits, and proxy avoidance). • Inspects file content to assign a threat category (for example, viruses, Trojan horses, or worms).
-Strips active content from certain web pages.
-Remote Filtering Client Resides on client machines outside the network firewall. Ü Identifies the machines as clients to be managed, and communicates with Remote Filtering Server.
-Remote Filtering Server Allows management of clients outside a network firewall.
-Communicates with Filtering Service to provide Internet access management of remote machines.
+Component Description Web module of TRITON Runs off-chassis on a Windows server.
+Manager Serves as the configuration, management, and reporting interface for TRITON software.
+Use the Web module of TRITON Manager to define and customize Internet access policies, configure TRITON software components, report on Internet activity, and more.
+The Web module of TRITON Manager is made up of the following services: TRITON Web Security TRITON Web Reporting Tools TRITON Explorer Report Scheduler TRITON Information Service for Explorer TRITON Reporter Scheduler TRITON Real-Time Monitor Usage Monitor Can run on every blade. • Enables alerting based on Internet usage. • Provides Internet usage information to Real-Time Monitor.
+Usage Monitor tracks URL category access (shown in Real Time Monitor) and protocol access, and generates alert messages according to the alerting behavior you have configured.
+Content Gateway Can run on every blade. • Provides a robust proxy and cache platform. • Can analyze the content of websites and files in real time to categorize previously uncategorized sites.
+As part of a TRITON AP-WEB deployment, also: • Analyzes HTML code to find security threats (for example, phishing, URL redirection, web exploits, and proxy avoidance). • Inspects file content to assign a threat category (for example, viruses, Trojan horses, or worms). • Strips active content from certain web pages.
+Remote Filtering Client • Resides on client machines outside the network firewall. - • Identifies the machines as clients to be managed, and communicates with Remote Filtering Server.
+Remote Filtering Server • Allows management of clients outside a network firewall. • Communicates with Filtering Service to provide Internet access management of remote machines.